Skip to Content

 Disclaimer: Some links found on this page might be affiliate links.
 If you click an affiliate link and make a purchase, I might earn a commission.
 As an Amazon Associate I earn from qualifying purchases.

-The plant is very unique and has leaves that are partially twisted, usually grey or green in color.
-The fleshy stem separates it from a bamboo plant, but many people still refer to it as the lucky bamboo because it looks just like one.
+Despite popular belief, the lucky bamboo, botanically known as Dracaena sanderiana, isn’t actually bamboo but a member of the asparagus family.
+The fleshy stem separates it from a bamboo plant, but many people still refer to it as such because it looks just like one.

-One of the things that you might notice happening to your lucky bamboo is it might start to change colors, turning from a light green to a yellow shade.
+Even so, it isn’t invincible.
+One of the things you might notice happening is its stems changing colors, turning from a light green to a yellow shade.
 If you know your plants, you already know that this is a bad sign.

-Unfortunately, most people notice this issue when it’s too late, and the plant eventually succumbs to its problems and dies altogether.
+Unfortunately, most people notice this issue when it’s too late and the plant succumbs to its problems and dies before they’re able to do some damage control.

-To prevent this from happening and to ensure that you are able to provide quality care to your plants, we will talk about all the major reasons why your lucky bamboo might start to turn yellow, and what you can do about it.
+To prevent this from happening and to ensure that you provide quality care to your beloved lucky bamboo, I’ll discuss the major reasons why your lucky bamboo might start to turn yellow and offer tips on what you can do about it.

 Yellow Stems or Stalks

-Primarily, there can be four reasons why the stalks or the stems of the lucky bamboo might start to turn yellow.
-These include water, the lighting conditions, the fertilizer, and the temperature.
+There are four main reasons why the stalks or the stems of a lucky bamboo start to turn yellow.
+These include:

-You need to start off by checking for any changes in the normal growth environment of the plant.
-You will want to first take a close look at the plant and determine if anything has changed with your routine or the plant in general.
+To pinpoint the cause of your plant’s issues, start by checking for any changes in its normal growth environment.
+Take a close look at the plant and determine if anything has changed with your routine or the plant in general.

-The easiest cause that you might be able to identify would be that the stem wasn’t properly submerged in the water due to the level of water being considerably low, or if the stem had been shifted by someone handling the plant.
+The easiest cause you might be able to identify would be that the stem wasn’t properly submerged in the water due to the water level being considerably low, or if the stem had been shifted by someone handling the plant.

 What You Need to Do for Yellow Stems

-There are a series of different steps that you need to take if the stems have turned yellow.
-It’s recommended that you take appropriate action and work your way step by step to fix the problem.
-First of all, remove all the yellowing stems from the plant, and quarantine them.
+There are a series of different steps you need to take if the stems have turned yellow.
+It’s recommended that you take appropriate action and work your way step-by-step to fix the problem.

-Effectively, you need to put them in a separate vase and move them away from the area where your other healthy plants have been kept.
-It’s incredibly important that you keep the yellowed stems from the healthy ones.
+Firstly, remove all the yellowing stems from the plant and quarantine them.
+Put them in a separate vase and move them away from the area where your other healthy plants have been kept.
+This helps prevent the potential spread of any issues to other parts of the plant.

-If you have made any changes to the normal growing environment of the plant, you need to reverse those right away.
-You need to focus on moving the plant toward an ideal growing environment (we will talk about that in the following paragraphs), and then watch the plants as carefully as possible.
+If you’ve made any changes to the normal growing environment of the plant, reverse those right away.
+Move the plant toward an ideal growing environment (we’ll discuss that in the following paragraphs), and then watch the plants as carefully as possible.

 One of the clues that you can use to determine exactly why the yellowing started is to take a look at the point of origin.
 Where did it begin in the first place?
 Let’s talk about a few scenarios.